 Unlike other authentication protocols SAE does not have a notion of an “Initiator” and “Responder” or of a “Supplicant” and “Authenticator.”
 The parties to the exchange are equals, with each side being able to initiate the protocol. (#2222)Each side may initiate the protocol simultaneously such that each side views itself as the “initiator” for a particular run of the protocol.
 This is necessary to address the unique nature of MBSSs.

-The parties involved are called STA-A and STA-B. They are identified by their MAC addresses, STA-A-MAC and STA-B-MAC, respectively.
-STAs begin the protocol when they discover a peer by receiving Beacon or Probe Response frame(s), or when they receive an Authentication frame indicating SAE authentication from a peer.
+The parties involved are called STA-A and STA-B between two STAs or called MLD-A and MLD-B between two MLDs.
+They are identified by their MAC addresses, STA-A-MAC and STA-B-MAC, respectively, between two STAs or by their MLD MAC addresses MLD-A-MAC and MLD-B-MAC, respectively, between two MLDs.
+STAs or MLDs begin the protocol when they discover a peer by receiving Beacon or Probe Response frame(s), or when they receive an Authentication frame indicating SAE authentication from a peer.

 SAE is an RSNA authentication protocol and is selected according to 12.6.2 (RSNA selection).